Welcome to Academic Affairs!

 UW School of Medicine and Public Health All Faculty/Staff Meetings are typically held three times each academic year.
 The topics discussed at these meetings are broadly relevant to faculty and staff alike and relate to various aspects of the school’s mission.
 Attending gives everyone a chance to: hear updates from Dean Robert N. Golden and other administrative leaders, learn more about the school’s goals, participate in question-and-answer sessions, and build community.

 For other timely information to help build community within SMPH, take a look at In the Know.

 For your calendar: Academic Affairs Staff Meetings

-Academic Affairs Staff Meetings are generally held on a bimonthly basis on the on the 4th Wednesday of the month from 9:30 – 11:00 am.
+Academic Affairs Staff Meetings are generally bimonthly and run from 9:30 to 11:00 am.
 During the 2020 COVID-19 Pandemic these meetings are Webex virtual events.
 In the “before times,” they were typically held in the Harting Mullins Board Room, 4201 HSLC.
 Be sure that you are on the Academic Affairs Google Groups list at My Google Groups so that you get the emails regarding staff meeting scheduling.

 To do: Join the Academic Affairs Facebook Group